Croatia with kidsAre Croatia family holidays a good idea in 2025?

 Little travel buddies can add up to big expenses.

 They want to experience everything!
-Fortunately, Croatia tends to be very wallet-friendly for families, thanks to the relatively low cost of living and many cheap or free kid-friendly activities.
+Fortunately, Croatia tends to be wallet-friendly for families, thanks to the relatively low cost of living and many cheap or free kid-friendly activities.
+However, if you solely eat out at Croatian restaurants during your stay, the expenses will add up.

 Go with a villa for the family: the kids will remember it forever

 You can also save a lot by renting a villa while you’re in Croatia.
-In fact, the larger your group, the more money you get to save.
+In fact, the larger your group, the more money you can save.

 Family privacy for a home-like vacation